wimglenn/pytest-structlog/README.md

 For complete control over which processors should be used in testing, the best way would be to add a `structlog.configure()` call directly in your `conftest.py` file and use `--structlog-explicit` (or set `structlog_explicit = true`) when running pytest to disable automatic processors selection entirely.

 Using `pytest -v` or `pytest -vv` you can see more details about which processors `pytest-structlog` has included or excluded during the test startup.
+The reporting of pytest-structlog's own settings can also be explicitly enabled/disabled independently of verbosity level by specifying `--structlog-settings-report always/never` (cmdline) or `structlog_settings_report` (ini).